keyrnk/baremetal_experiments/baremetal_cpp/docs/raspi_build.md

 ### Raspi Make build
 Change cross compiler path in raspi/Makefile to path in your system.
-From current directory:
+From baremetal_cpp/ directory:

 ```
 make raspi